 g – Forfeiture*.

-Since we last published this blog earlier this year, there have been changes in the relevant legislation and procedures, but there remain various restrictions as to the options listed (d) to (g) above are NOT available in England and Wales.
+Since we last published this blog earlier this year, there have been changes in the relevant legislation and procedures, but there remain various restrictions as to the options listed (d) to (g) above in England and Wales.
 According to the new Code of Practice, we would have to wait until after 30 September 2020 for those options to become available.
 The Code of Practice is a voluntary code and does not change the underlying law relating to the commercial landlord and tenant matters, but the parties are required to act in accordance with it.

 We therefore advise that Landlords and their Tenants consider reaching an achievable and reasonable solution for each other – be it temporary, or for the rest of the lease term.